avsa242/hd44780-spin/README.md

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
-* May require lower bus speed than specified maximum in order to operate reliably
+* Cursor position currently hardcoded with 2x16 displays in mind

 ## TODO